open-telemetry/otel-arrow/CONTRIBUTING.md

-# Contributing to OTel Arrow
+# Contributing to the OpenTelemetry Protocol with Apache Arrow project

 We want to make contributing to this project as easy and transparent as possible.
 Please see the OpenTelemetry